Error: Contact form not found.

 In Chapter 7, the automatic stay stops:

-You may be able to discharge the debt and remove the judgment if it qualifies.
+The debt may be addressed through the case if it qualifies under bankruptcy law.
 You must also ensure the judgment lien doesn’t attach to non-exempt property.

 Chapter 13 Protection